 8. Add a Remarketing Pixel

 On average, it takes 3 to 4 visits to your website for your visitors to actually think of purchasing from you.
-Remarketing your potential customers on Facebook is the best way to persuade them to revisit and make a purchase on your site.
+Remarketing to your potential customers on Facebook is the best way to persuade them to revisit and make a purchase on your site.

-Remarketing allows you to target your potential customers on Facebook who have shown an interest in your offer by visiting your website.
+Remarketing allows you to target your potential customers on Facebook who have already shown an interest in your offer by visiting your website.
 To target your recent website visitors on Facebook, you’ll need to add a remarketing pixel on your site.